dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 in MQTYPE-Response option indicates that:

-- the server was unwilling to process the request (e.g. because a limit was exceeded)
+- the server was unwilling to process the request (e.g. because a limit was exceeded), and/or

-- the individual responses could not be combined into one message because of RCODE or other flag mismatches
+- the individual responses could not be combined into one message because of RCODE or other flag mismatches, and/or

 - the message size limit would be exceeded